Demographic threat: Malaysia

 The Malaysian government has been accused of masterminding Project IC to alter the demographic pattern of the East Malaysian state of Sabah.

+New Zealand

+Fears of changing demographics caused by high immigration from the Asia-Pacific region and birth rates of the native Māori people, particularly among older Pākehā (European-descended New Zealanders), have found their way into parliamentary politics.

+Extremist groups in New Zealand, such as Action Zealandia, have been blacklisted by social media networks for inciting fears about "demographic replacement" at the "expense of the European community".
+The 2019 Christchurch mosque shootings also drew closer attention to such groups forming links with like-minded ethno-nationalists overseas, in a ‘networked white rage’.

 Northern Ireland

-In Northern Ireland, Protestants are more likely to favour continued political union with the United Kingdom, and Catholics are more likely to favour political union with the Republic of Ireland.
+In Northern Ireland, Protestants are more likely to favour continued political union with the United Kingdom, (Irish Unionism) and Catholics are more likely to favour political union with the Republic of Ireland (Irish Republicanism or Irish Nationalism).
 When Ireland was partitioned in the 1920s and Northern Ireland came into existence, Protestants were roughly 60% of the population, but as a result of higher fertility rates among Catholics, their share of the population has dropped to less than 50% in the 2011 census, while Catholics numbered only slightly fewer than Protestants.
 There is debate over whether and to what extent the trend will continue and its possible impact on the political situation.
+Northern Ireland elected its first nationalist First Minister in 2024 after Sinn Féin placed first in the 2022 Northern Ireland Assembly election and a two year period of negotiations to form a new power sharing government was overcome.
+However, in practice the offices of First Minister and Deputy First Minister are nigh-identical in powers and public profile and all important legislation requires cross-community support, making it impossible for either community to simply overrule the other.
+A continuing trend in Northern Irish politics since the 1998 Good Friday Agreement is that the share of members of the Northern Ireland Assembly who identify as "other" (i.e. neither Unionist nor Nationalist) tends to rise with every new election.
+Whether this is related to increasing irreligion among the population or other factors is unclear.